Temporary Pacing Lead – Normal Tip vs Balloon Tip: Which One Should You Choose?

 Clinical Applications

-• Minimally invasive vascular ligation procedures
+• Minimally invasive donor nephrectomy

 • Set up the Advin CO2+ insufflator and create pneumoperitoneum for laparoscopic access.